subvertnormality/mosaic/README.md

 [Midi input](#midi-input) devices make the experience smoother, but aren't mandetory.
 A midi keyboard will make melody creation easier, and a midi controller with encoders that support relative bin offsets makes the data input process nicer.

-ALM [Sinfonion connect](#sinfonion-connect) is supported via a simple hardware build.
+ACL [Sinfonion connect](#sinfonion-connect) is supported via a simple hardware build.
 This allows you to sync up _Mosaic_'s quantisation with the Sinfonion Eurorack module.

 ### Midi device configuration